 \subsection{Structure of the paper}

-The next two sections are of introductory nature and essentially contain no new results.
-The next section, \S\ref{sec:buildings}, serves as a concise introduction to $\tld A_2$-buildings.
-In particular we recall in this section the notions of {\em wall trees} and {\em panel trees} which are of great importance in this work.
+The next two sections are of introductory nature and review known material.
+The next section, \S\ref{sec:buildings}, serves as a concise introduction to $\widetilde A_2$-buildings.
+In particular we recall the notions of {\em wall trees} and {\em panel trees} which are of great importance in this work.
 In \S\ref{sec:projgroup} we recall the notion of the {\em projectivity group} and explain how it acts on panel trees.
 In subsection \S\ref{subsec:treesandalggroups} we discuss linear representations and algebraicity of groups acting on trees.
 In \S\ref{sec:repofproj} we use the results of the previous section in order to study linear representations of the projectivity group.
 The main result of this section is Theorem~\ref{thm:charBT} which roughly states that the projectivity group of a building admits a linear representation if and only if the building is Bruhat--Tits.
 This result may be of independent interest.
 The proof of Theorem~\ref{thm:nonlinear-local} will be carried eventually by a reduction to this theorem.

 The next three sections, \S\ref{sec:topspaces}, \S\ref{sec:meas} and \S\ref{sec:ergodicity} are devoted to the construction and the study of some new spaces, the most important of which are the {\em the space of marked flats} and {\em space of (restricted) marked wall trees}.
 We define these as topological spaces in \S\ref{sec:topspaces} and introduce their measured structure in \S\ref{sec:meas}.
 Finally, in \S\ref{sec:ergodicity}, we prove ergodicity results for these spaces.
 The ergodicity of the singular Cartan flow, Theorem~\ref{ergodic}, is the technical heart of this paper.